 IFI project aspires to support the refreshing (however, still rare) academic research on sustainable finance with teaching, education, and entrepreneurship actions.
 It is accomplished through training sessions, education programs, designed innovative sustainable finance investments fund, and mostly through mapping the field in Israel and Europe, to identify relevant stakeholders, change agents and community of practice in the Sustainable Finance (SF) field.

 IFI brings an interdisciplinary approach, stressing shifting focus is needed not only in finance but also in economics, law, technology, design and education.

-Gathering European and Israeli experts, IFI project will act as a platform to foster integrated community and cultivating evidence-based standards and practices, building a scope of knowledge and case studies digital platform, training institutional investments, regulators and innovators, letting students practice ESG (Environmental, Social, and Corporate Governance) investments, and encourage innovation.
+Gathering European and Israeli experts, the project acts as a platform to foster integrated community and cultivating evidence-based standards and practices, building a scope of knowledge and case studies, training investors, regulators and innovators, letting students practice ESG (Environmental, Social, and Corporate Governance) investments, and encourage innovation.
 All practices are key components of a thriving sustainable finance ecosystem and HEIs (Higher Education Institutions) capacity building.
 IFI is the first national consortium created explicitly to provide infrastructure, knowledge and innovation to further develop the sustainable and inclusive finance ecosystem in HEIs and field.

 The Erasmus+ Program

 Erasmus+ is the EU's programme to support education, training, youth and sport in Europe.
 Its budget of €14.7 billion will provide opportunities for over 4 million Europeans to study, train, and gain experience abroad.

 The Programme is made up of three so-called "Key Actions" (Mobility, Cooperation and Policy) and two additional actions.

 Capacity Building in the field of Higher Education are transnational cooperation projects, based on multilateral partnerships, primarily between higher education institutions from Programme and eligible Partner Countries.